Sy898/Challenge1_SoftwareEngineeringAssessment/README.md

 **Output:**

-[medium thumbnail size image shown below]
+[medium thumbnail size image shown here]

 404 Not Found – Image ID or thumbnail not found